Topological Designs: Genus

 \subsection{The hyperelliptic involution}

 The key tool we need is the \emph{hyperelliptic involution}.
-Here are the facts we need, which can all be found in \cite{HS89}. \begin{prop} \proplab{hyper-exists} Every Riemann surface $S$ of genus $2$ admits a ``hyperelliptic involution'' with $6$ fixed points. \end{prop} The fixed points of the hyperelliptic involution are called \emph{Weirstrass points}, and we denote them $w_1, w_2, \ldots, w_6$. \begin{prop} \proplab{hyper-quotient} Let $S$ be a closed Riemann surface of genus $2$.
-The quotient $Q$ of $S$ by the hyperelliptic involution is a sphere with six double points corresponding to the Weierstrass points; i.e., $Q$ is an orbifold of signature $(0; 2, 2, 2, 2, 2, 2)$. \end{prop} Simple closed geodesics in the Riemann surface $S$ have nice representatives in $Q$. \begin{prop} \proplab{hyper-geodesics} Let $S$ and $Q$ be as in \propref{hyper-quotient}.
-Then any non-separating simple closed geodesic $\gamma$ in $S$ goes through exactly two of the Wierstrass points and projects to a geodesic segment going between exactly two of the doubled points in $Q$. \end{prop}
+Here are the facts we need, which can all be found in \cite{HS89}. \begin{prop} \proplab{hyper-exists} Every hyperbolic surface $S$ of genus $2$ admits a ``hyperelliptic involution'', acting by an isometry, with $6$ fixed points. \end{prop} The fixed points of the hyperelliptic involution are called \emph{Weierstrass points}, and we denote them $w_1, w_2, \ldots, w_6$. \begin{prop} \proplab{hyper-quotient} Let $S$ be a closed hyperbolic surface of genus $2$.
+The quotient $Q$ of $S$ by the hyperelliptic involution is a sphere with six double points corresponding to the Weierstrass points; i.e., $Q$ is an orbifold of signature $(0; 2, 2, 2, 2, 2, 2)$. \end{prop} Simple closed geodesics in $S$ have nice representatives in $Q$. \begin{prop} \proplab{hyper-geodesics} Let $S$ and $Q$ be as in \propref{hyper-quotient}.
+Then any non-separating simple closed geodesic $\gamma$ in $S$ goes through exactly two of the Weierstrass points and projects to a geodesic segment going between exactly two of the doubled points in $Q$. \end{prop}